BlenderCharacters/2_Basic_Rigging/README.md

 + Placeholders
 + Used for rigging controls and other properties

+### 12a Grouping Objects
++ How to use groups
++ Great for moving and organising you Blend files

 ### 13 What Is A Rig?
 + A character model on its own can't be animated
 + A series of controls external to the model need to be created